 - 1. Equality Strategy;

-- 2. Health and Well Being Strategy;
+- 2. Health and Well-being Strategy;

 - 3. Community Safety Strategy;

 - 4. Children and Young Persons Plan;

 - 5. Initial Local Implementation (Transport) Plan;

 - 6. Annual Council Budget

 - 7. Licensing Statement;

 - 8. Gambling Strategy;

-- 9. The Admission arrangements for Community schools;
+- 9. The Corporate Plan;

 - 10. The plans and strategies for planning, development and conservation in the Borough comprising the Croydon Plan and other approved and adopted development plan documents and supplementary planning documents which make up the Local Development Framework for Croydon;

 - 11. Plans, Policies and Strategies which together make up the Housing Strategy;

 - 12. Youth Justice Plan.

 - 13. The Making or revising of a Council Tax Reduction Scheme

+- 14. Exercise of the power to determine further discounts for certain dwellings and set higher amount of council tax in respect of long-term empty dwellings under sections 11A and 11B of the LGFA 1992, as amended

-ARTICLE 5 The Mayor
+ARTICLE 5 Chair of the Council/ The Civic Mayor

-5.1 Role and functions of the Mayor
+5.1 Role and functions of the Chair of the Council

-A Mayor shall be elected by the Council annually and shall have the following roles and functions:
+The Chair of the Council shall be elected by the Council annually and shall be entitled, on appropriate ceremonial occasions, to bear the title of Civic Mayor.
+They shall have the following roles and functions:

-- (a) The Mayor shall be the ceremonial representative of the Council, taking precedence on all such occasions. - (b) The Mayor, or in the Mayor's absence the Deputy Mayor, shall chair meetings of the Full Council and in this connection, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.
+- (a) The Civic Mayor shall be the ceremonial representative of the Council, taking precedence at civic events. - (b) The Chair of the Council, or in their absence the Deputy Chair, shall chair meetings of the Full Council and in this connection, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.

-The Mayor shall have the following responsibilities:
+The Chair of the Council shall have the following responsibilities:

-- (c) to uphold and promote the purpose of the Constitution and to interpret it when necessary; - to preside over meetings of the Full Council so that its business can be carried out efficiently and with regard to the rights of Members and the interests of the community; - (e) to ensure that the Full Council meeting is a forum for the debate of matters of concern to the local community and, subject to the arrangements for Scrutiny and Overview set out at Article 6, the place at which Members who are not Members of the Cabinet or a Committee Chair are able to hold the Leader and Cabinet and Committee Chairs to account; - (f) to promote public involvement in the Council's activities; and - (g) to attend such civic and ceremonial functions as are appropriate.
+- (c) to uphold and promote the purpose of the Constitution and to interpret it when necessary; - (d) to preside over meetings of the Full Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - (e) to ensure that the Full Council meeting is a forum for the debate of matters of concern to the local community and, subject to the arrangements for Scrutiny and Overview set out at Article 6, the place at which Members who are not Members of the Cabinet or a Committee Chair are able to hold the Leader and Cabinet and Committee Chairs to account; - (f) to promote public involvement in the Council's activities; and - (g) to attend such civic and ceremonial functions as are appropriate.